Wilfred Garden

-Wilfred 'Omoe' Frederik Garden is a retired Surinamese footballer who played as a defender for SV Robinhood in the Hoofdklasse, and for the Suriname national team.
+Wilfred 'Omoe' Frederik Garden is a Surinamese former footballer who played as a defender for SV Robinhood in the Hoofdklasse, and for the Suriname national team.
 Together with Remie Olmberg, he formed the heart of the defense for both Robinhood and for the national team.
 He played for over a decade during one of the club's most successful periods, having won six national titles and finishing as runners-up in the CONCACAF Champions Cup on three occasions as well.
 He also won the Surinamese Footballer of the Year award on two occasions.

-Career
+Club career

 Garden began his career at the top flight in Suriname in 1969 playing for S.V.
 Robinhood in the Surinamese Hoofdklasse, playing with the likes of Theo Blaaker, Ewout Leefland and Remie Olmberg.
 Together with Olmberg, Garden would go on to form the heart of the defense for S.V.
 Robinhood, both defenders would go on to become the first choice center backs for the Suriname national team as well.
 In 1971, he helped Robinhood to win the national title, qualifying for the CONCACAF Champions' Cup, making it to the finals the following year, bowing out to Olimpia from Honduras 1–0 on aggregate score in the final.

 Garden won his second national title with Robinhood in 1975, qualifying for the CONCACAF Champions' Cup once more.
 In 1976 Robinhood would go on to win consecutive national titles and Garden's third overall, while also making it to the 1976 CONCACAF Champions' Cup final once more.
 Robinhood finished second to Águila from El Salvador, losing 8–2 on aggregate score in the final.
 In 1977, he helped Robinhood to the 1977 CONCACAF Champions' Cup final for the second time in a row where they faced Club América from Mexico, losing 1–0 on aggregate score.
 It was Garden's third time in the finals of the competition, with his performance earning him the National Footballer of the Year award in both 1976 and 1979.
 His period with Robinhood is considered one of the best in the club's history.